Walk-In ECG (Electrocardiogram)

 ECG is a non-invasive procedure that records the electrical activity of the heart at rest.
 During an ECG, electrodes placed on the skin measure heartbeat regularity.
 The information gathered by an ECG procedure can be used to assess heart rate, rhythm, blood pressure (hypertension), and symptoms such as palpitations or chest pain (angina).

-An electrocardiogram exam will allow your doctor to:
+In particular, an electrocardiogram exam will allow your doctor to:

 - Analyze your heart rhythm